lukasoppermann/design-tokens/README.md

 [![Test status](https://github.com/lukasoppermann/design-tokens/workflows/Testing%20and%20linting/badge.svg)](https://github.com/lukasoppermann/design-tokens/actions?query=workflow%3A%22Testing+and+linting%22) [![Coverage Status](https://coveralls.io/repos/github/lukasoppermann/design-tokens/badge.svg?branch=main)](https://coveralls.io/github/lukasoppermann/design-tokens?branch=main)

-**Note:** This plugin is currently in a beta phase.
-If you find any bugs / issues or have feature ideas please [create an issue](https://github.com/lukasoppermann/design-tokens/issues/new).

 The **Design Tokens** plugin for figma allows you to export design tokens into a json format that can be used with the [Amazon style dictionary](https://amzn.github.io/style-dictionary/#/) package.
 This allows you to transform your tokens to different languages / platforms like web, iOS or Android.

 ## Table of content